Pioneer School District engages in a continuous asbestos surveillance program to ensure that

 Our counselors form the first line of support for homeless children within their respective schools.

 Stephanie Terry, Director of Student Services | (360) 426-9115

 Pioneer School District is an equal opportunity district in education programs, activities, services, and employment.
 Pioneer School District does not discriminate on the basis of race, creed, color, religion, sex, national origin, marital status, sexual orientation, including gender expression or identity, age, families with children, honorably discharged veteran or military status, the presence of any sensory, mental, or physical disability, or the use of a trained dog guide or service animal.
 We provide equal access to the Boy Scouts of America and other designated youth groups.
 We also comply with Section 504 of the Rehabilitation Act of 1973, Section 402 of the Vietnam Era Veterans Readjustment Act of 1974, the Americans with Disabilities Act of 1990, the Civil Rights Act of 1964, the Age Discrimination in Employment Act, Older Worker Protection Act, and all other state, federal, and local equal opportunity laws.

 If you have a physical or mental disability that causes you to need assistance to access school facilities, programs, or services, please notify the school principal.
 This district endeavors to maintain an atmosphere free from discrimination and harassment.

 The following employees have been designated to handle questions and complaints of alleged discrimination:

-- Title IX and Compliance Officer: Liz Winchell, Director of Business and Fiscal Services
+- Title IX and Compliance Officer: Amy Koster, Human Resources Director

-- Section 504 Coordinator: Stephanie Terry, Director of Student Services
+- Section 504 Coordinator: Amy Dahlburg, Support Services Director

 Our Civil Rights Coordinator, Title IX and Compliance Officer, and Section 504 Coordinator can all be reached at (360) 426-9115.
 Our mailing address is 112 E. Spencer Lake Rd, Shelton, WA.
 98584